-Section 1.
-To bring groups of teachers into relations of mutual assistance and cooperation. ------------ -- --

-- Section 2.
-To promote and protect the rights of teachers and other educational employees. - Section 3.
+- Section 1.
+To bring groups of teachers, office personnel and other employees of the Cincinnati Public Schools (CPS) into relations of mutual assistance and cooperation. - Section 2.
+To promote and protect the rights of all teachers, office personnel and other employees of CPS. - Section 3.
 To raise the standards of the teaching profession by securing the conditions essential to the best professional service, and by upgrading professional certification requirements. - Section 4.
 To promote the democratic process in the schools so as to enable them better to equip their pupils to take their place in the economic, social, and political life of the community. - Section 5.
 To promote full and equal educational opportunities for all. - Section 6.
 To elect political candidates who best represent education and labor. - Section 7.
 To affect alliances with organizations having concern for and interest in education. - Section 8.
-To advance the economic securities and professional interests of teachers and other educational employees, and to secure their active participation in the formation and administration of educational policies.
+To advance the economic securities and professional interests of teachers, office personnel and other employees, and to secure their active participation in the formation and administration of educational policies.